Konserveringsstudiet/Class_Data_2026/README.md

 ## License

-This project is licensed under Creative Commons Legal Code – see the LICENSE.md file for more details.
+This project is licensed under The Creative Commons Zero v1.0 (CC0) which waives copyright interest and dedicates it to the world-wide public domain.
+See the LICENSE.md file for more details.